bnomei/kirby3-redirects/README.md

 - [kirby-retour](https://github.com/distantnative/kirby-retour) but it can only handle Kirby Routes.
 It is the better choice when updating a Kirby 2 project or creating a brand new Kirby 3 project.

+## Works well with

+- [CSV Plugin](https://github.com/bnomei/kirby3-csv) to help you import and export data to the redirects structure.

 ## Commerical Usage

 This plugin is free but if you use it in a commercial project please consider to